 Performance tracking may seem like an intimidating task, but don’t overthink it.
 Something as basic as a shared spreadsheet is a great way to get started.

 We’ve already touched on diversity and inclusion at the team level, but it’s time to address the elephant in the room: senior leadership.

 Executives have more influence over the direction of a company than any other group, so it’s critical that they accurately reflect the company and industry as a whole.
 Unfortunately, this is rarely the case.
-According to a recent study, 70% of Fortune 500 executives are white men.
+In 2021, only eight percent of Fortune 500 executives were women.

 We can do better, and companies like RetailMeNot already are.

-“Our diversity and inclusion program started with a realization that our leadership needed to reflect our internal demographics and our customer base,” says Christine McCarey, Head of Diversity and Inclusion at RetailMeNot.
+“Our diversity and inclusion program started with a realization that our leadership needed to reflect our internal demographics and our customer base,” said Christine McCarey, head of diversity and inclusion at RetailMeNot.
 “This work began as a women’s initiative, but it quickly pivoted to be more inclusive.”

 This is one of the most difficult areas of diversity and inclusion to get right, but it’s arguably the most important, so don’t overlook it.